pimatic/pimatic-guide/usage/rules.html.md

   * if its 10pm then turn the tv off
   * if its friday and its 8am then turn the light on
   * if (music is playing or the light is on) and somebody is present then turn the speaker on
-  * if temperatue of living room is less than 15°C for 5 minutes then log "its getting cold"
+  * if temperature of living room is less than 15°C for 5 minutes then log "its getting cold"

 The condition of a rule consists of one or more predicates.
 The predicates can be combined with "and", "or" and can be grouped by parentheses.